 About Us

-The Mercy Diagnostic Medical Sonography Program is a CAAHEP accredited program which provides a twelve-month hospital-based certificate in the field of ultrasound.
+The Mercy Diagnostic Medical Sonography Program is a CAAHEP accredited program which provides a twelve-month hospital-based diploma in the field of ultrasound.
 Graduates are eligible to become Registered Diagnostic Medical Sonographers with the American Registry of Diagnostic Medical Sonographers in the specialties of OB/gynecological and abdominal ultrasound.
 Students are provided with both didactic and clinical instruction on campus.
 Over 1,200 hours are dedicated to the mastery of clinical skills valuable in today’s competitive market.

 The program is twelve consecutive calendar months with each class beginning in July.
 Students attend 7 a.m. to 3:30 p.m.
 Monday-Friday with all classes and clinicals held at Mercy Hospital.
 Students are given 40 hours of sick time and two weeks of scheduled vacation.